Genesys Co-browse Sessions

 By default, there is a "Co-browsing" button on the left side of every web page that supports co-browsing.
 Note that the location on the page can vary, depending on configuration.
 When the customer clicks this button, they are presented with a message window asking them to confirm that they are engaged in a voice call with a representative.

 If the customer selects "No", a new message advises them to either initiate a voice call or a chat in order to co-browse.

-If the customer selects "Yes", an alpha-numeric session identifier appears on the customer's screen.
+If the customer selects "Yes", a numeric session identifier appears on the customer's screen.

 This identifier can then be read to the agent over the phone or the customer might have to send the session ID through their external chat window.
 The agent enters the session identifier in the appropriate field in Workspace Desktop Edition, and then the customer's browser is displayed in the agent's view.
 There is no need to navigate to the web page the customer is viewing; the session identifier ensures the exact page is embedded in Workspace Desktop Edition for the agent.
 The customer is notified on his or her screen that the session has been established.

 A customer can also initiate a co-browse session through a Genesys Widget integrated into the website.
 You can enable Genesys Co-browse in several Genesys Widgets, for example:

 Initiating a co-browse session from the Web Chat Widget